ooftv/oof-pi-stream/README.md

 Next install some useful command line programs: sudo apt install git vim rsync

+Now. change to the ooftv folder and sync with git. mkdir -p /usr/local/bin/ooftv && sudo chown -R osmc /usr/local/bin/ooftv && cd /usr/local/bin/ooftv && git init && git remote add origin https://github.com/ooftv/oof-pi-stream && git pull origin main

 # Copying video files to play
-make a folder for the videos (this step should be done automatically by plmaker, but haven't written it in yet) mkdir -p ~/ooftv/videos
+make a folder for the videos (this step will be done automatically by plmaker, but usually you'd probably copy media over before running plmaker and you'll need a place to put it)

-make a folder for the playlists (this step should be done automatically by plmaker, but haven't written it in yet) /home/osmc/ooftv/playlists/
+mkdir -p ~/ooftv/videos

 note: you need to have a video in promos for plmaker to work (script should check if folder is empty but doesn't currently)

-copy videos with rsync (example:) rsync -av sourcefolder/ osmc@[serveraddress]:/destinationfolder/ rsync -av live/ osmc@[192.168.0.202]:/home/osmc/ooftv/videos/live/
+copy videos with rsync (example:) rsync -av sourcefolder/ osmc@[serveraddress]:/destinationfolder/ rsync -av videos/ osmc@[192.168.0.202]:/home/osmc/ooftv/videos/

-# Install scripts

-create a directory to keep the scripts sudo mkdir -p /usr/local/bin/ooftv change the owner so osmc can write to the sourcefolder sudo chown -R osmc /usr/local/bin/ooftv

-cd /usr/local/bin/ooftv
-git init
-git remote add origin https://github.com/ooftv/oof-pi-stream

-run plmaker to make the playlists
-./plmaker

-run mainplaylist to play the videos
-./mainplaylist

 if everything worked, then automate